 Passing through the main entrance, the visitor goes down some stairs into a room covered by a dome and gets the option to climb a flight of stairs to a height of three levels or go through a small hallway to the office of Doshi is presented and main drafting room.
-In this part of the building the ceiling plane rises creating enclaves of multiple heights.
+In this part of the building, the ceiling plane rises to create enclaves of multiple heights.

 The whole experience, once inside, takes a visitor in a completely different and almost meditative zone as compared to the hustle-bustle of the busy street.

-The design studios are in a double height volume topped by two domes, including a space with flat roof, allowing natural light from one end.
+The design studios are in a double-height volume topped by two domes, including a space with a flat roof, allowing natural light from one end.

 Perpendicular to this wing a block of four units is added, also vaulted.
-The two units are facing the entrance courtyard featuring a triple height and house on the ground floor architectural design office, a conference room, lounge and a service area.
-In the first and second floor spaces of Vastu- Shilpa Foundation and the guest area are located.
+The two units are facing the entrance courtyard featuring a triple-height and house on the ground floor architectural design office, a conference room, lounge, and a service area.
+On the first and second floor spaces of the Vastu- Shilpa Foundation and the guest area are located.

-The main entry lowers the visitor a few steps into the vault and proposes the choice of ascending a flight of stairs in a three story height, or proceeding through small corridor by Doshi’s office and into the main drafting hall.
-Here the ceiling plane rises as the inhabitant experiences how Doshi interlocks multi height spaces and creates compression and release between them.
-The underside of the vault in the main drafting room is finished with a textured concrete that dispersed natural light into the space.
-At the end of the hall lies the opening seen from the site entrance and one regains their sense of place along the main axis.
+The main entry lowers the visitor a few steps into the vault and proposes the choice of ascending a flight of stairs at a three-story height or proceeding through the small corridor by Doshi’s office and into the main drafting hall.
+Here the ceiling plane rises as the inhabitant experiences how Doshi interlocks multi-height spaces and creates compression and release between them.
+The underside of the vault in the main drafting room is finished with textured concrete that dispersed natural light into space.
+At the end of the hall lies the opening saw from the site entrance and one regains their sense of place along the main axis.

 Water appears as an integral character in this symphonic orchestrated experience.
 Monsoon rain splashes over the vaulted roofs and slips into oversized gutters and channels, filtering into a network of ponds that at night reflect the moon’s glow off the glittering white mosaic surfaces.